 - 7 years old and older – This is a great age for your child to try active sports, cycling, jump ropes, roller skates, target games, remote-controlled toys, and more sophisticated building toys.

 Northern Virginia Doctors of Optometry has been in business for over 40 years.
 We provide contact lenses, eyeglasses, and a variety of personalized eye care services.
 Call us at (703) 413-1400 or fill out our contact form to schedule an appointment.
-We serve homeowners in Arlington, VA.
+We serve homeowners in ‘Crystal City, VA.